tdilauro/Simplified-wiki/CommonDataModel.md

 ## `Collection`

-A collection represents a set of books that are being made available through a given set of credentials.
+A `Collection` represents a set of books that are made available through one set of credentials.

-TODO
+One library may have multiple collections from different vendors, and multiple libraries on the same circulation manager may share a collection.

+The books themselves are stored as `LicensePool`s, and the credentials are stored in an `ExternalIntegration`.

 ## `LicensePool`

+A LicensePool represents an agreement on the part of a book vendor to actually deliver a book to a patron.

-A LicensePool is a group of licenses granting access to one particular Work.
+ a group of licenses granting access to one particular Work.

 If a Work is not associated with a LicensePool, patrons will not be able to check it out.

 In some cases, usually involving open-access LicensePools, there may be more than one LicensePool associated with the same Work; if this happens, the LicensePool which provides the highest-quality version of the book will take precedence.

 Each LicensePool:
-*is associated with the Identifier and the DataSource of the Work to which it grants access *belongs to one Collection
-*has one Edition, containing the metadata used to describe the Work *can have many Loans, Holds, Annotations, and Complaints *can have many CirculationEvents.
-A CirculationEvent is a record of a change to the LicensePool’s circulation status.
-Types of CirculationEvent include events taking place within the circulation manager (e.g. works being checked out or placed on hold), events reported by a distributor (such as licenses being added or removed), and events reported by a client app (i.e. a book having been opened).
+* is associated with an Identifier, representing how the vendor identifies the book.
+* is associated with a DataSource, representing the vendor who provides the book.
+* belongs to one Collection.
+* has one presentation edition, containing the most complete set of metadata available for the book.
+* can have many Loans, Holds, Annotations, and Complaints
+* can have many `CirculationEvents`.
+* should have at least one `DeliveryMechanism`, through `LicensePoolDeliveryMechanism`.
+* has a RightsStatus, through LicensePoolDeliveryMechanism.

+### `DeliveryMechanism` and `LicensePoolDeliveryMechanism`

-*has at least one DeliveryMechanism, through LicensePoolDeliveryMechanism.
-A DeliveryMechanism is the means by which a distributor delivers a book to a Patron.
-There are two parts to a DeliveryMechanism: 1) the DRM scheme implemented by the distributor, and 2) the content type of the book (e.g. Kindle, Nook, etc.).
+A `DeliveryMechanism` describes what format a book is actually available in.
+There are two parts to a `DeliveryMechanism`: 1) the DRM scheme implemented by the distributor, if any, and 2) the format of the book (EPUB, PDF, audiobook manifest, Kindle, and so on).

+`LicencePoolDeliveryMechanism` is a three-way join table: a record of a promise by a vendor (identified by a `DataSource`) to deliver copies of a book (identified by an `Identifier`) in a specific format (identified by a `DeliveryMechanism`).

+### `RightsStatus`

-*has a RightsStatus, through LicensePoolDeliveryMechanism.
-A RightsStatus represents the terms under which a book has been made available to the public.
+A `RightsStatus` represents the terms under which a book is being made available to patrons.
 The most common varieties of RightsStatus are 1) in copyright, 2) public domain, and 3) a Creative Commons license.
+"In copyright" implies that a book is being made available to patrons by virtue of a licensing agreement between the library and the vendor.
+The other `RightsStatus` values imply that a book is being made available to library patrons on the same terms as it would be to the general public.

 ### `Complaint`

-Patrons lodge one or more Complaints against a specific LicensePool.
-The purpose of Complaints is to report problems pertaining to         specific books; for example, a Patron can lodge a Complaint stating that a book is incorrectly     categorized or described, or that there is a problem with checking it out, reading, or returning it.
+Patrons may lodge one or more Complaints against a specific LicensePool.
+Complaints indicate problems with specific books.
+For example, a Patron can lodge a Complaint stating that a book is incorrectly     categorized or described, or that there is a problem with checking it out, reading, or returning it.

+## `CirculationEvent`

+A `CirculationEvent` is a record of something happening to a LicensePool.
+A `CirculationEvent` happens when an event takes place within the circulation manager (e.g. a work is checked out or placed on hold), or when we notice that an event happened on the distributor's side (such as licenses for a book being added or removed), or when a client app (i.e. a book having been opened).

+`CirculationEvent`s are aggregated and used to create library analytics.

 # Works

-A Work represents a book in general, as opposed to one specific edition of that book.
+A Work represents a book in general, as opposed to one specific edition of a book, or a specific licensing agreement to deliver copies of a book.

 A Work:

-*May have copies scattered across many LicensePools *May have many Editions, but derives its presentation metadata from one particular Edition, which is known as its “presentation edition.”
-Each LicensePool associated with the Work has its own presentation edition; the highest-quality of these is set as the Work’s default presentation edition and displayed to patrons.
+* May have copies scattered across many LicensePools
+* May have many Editions, but derives its presentation metadata from one particular Edition, which is known as its “presentation edition.”
+This special `Edition` represents the best available bibliographic metadata for the book.
-*Stores information about the work’s subject matter classification, intended audience, and popularity, the best available summary for it, and whether it is fiction.
+* Stores information that has been aggregated from multiple sources and summarized:
+** Subject matter classification (aggregated from `Classification`s) ** Intended audience (aggregated from `Classification`s)
+** Fiction/nonfiction status (aggregated from `Classification`s)
+** Popularity (aggregated from `Measurement`s)
+** The best available summary (aggregated from `Resource`s)
-*May be referenced by multiple CustomListEntries and/or CachedFeeds *May participate in many WorkGenre assignments (i.e. assignments of a Genre to a Work).
+* May be referenced by multiple `CustomListEntries` and/or `CachedFeeds`.
+* May participate in many `WorkGenre` assignments. `WorkGenre` is a simple join table that tracks the assignment of `Work`s to `Genre`s.

 # Custom lists